John Massari: Biography

-Giovanni Massari was born on March 25, 1957 in New York City.
+Giovanni Massari was born on March 25, 1957, in New York City.
 Film music's powerful influence drew him to explore creating original music at age six as he began training on piano, trumpet and contra bass.
-Massari studied musical composition at Chapman University.
-At the University of California, Los Angeles (UCLA), Massari studied orchestration and composition with David Raksin and Henri Lazarof.
+Massari studied musical composition at Chapman University and later the University of California, Los Angeles (UCLA), where he studied orchestration and composition with David Raksin and Henri Lazarof.
 He also studied with Albert Harris and earned the Frank Sinatra Music Award for composition.
-Massari was mentored by David Rose, Jerry Fielding, and Mark Snow.
-He studied composition with Leonard Stein at the University of Southern California (USC).

-Massari's work spans a broad range of music genres.
-He has created music for Disney, HBO, MGM and Sony Pictures.
+Massari scored the cult film Killer Klowns from Outer Space in 1988.
+Originally composed entire for synthesizers for budgetary reasons, the composer later recorded and released an orchestral version of the music through Varèse Sarabande in 2018; fellow film composer Bear McCreary made a guest appearance on the album, performing the accordion and hurdy-gurdy.
+Massari returned to the franchise again to compose the score for Killer Klowns from Outer Space: The Game in 2024.

-Massari scored the 1988 cult film Killer Klowns from Outer Space.
-He also scored and acted in the 1988 film The Wizard of Speed and Time.

-He also composed the theme for The Ray Bradbury Theater.
-He also worked on The Cell 2, Retro Puppet Master, and Prison Break: Proof of Innocence.
+Massari also scored and acted in the 1988 film The Wizard of Speed and Time, in addition to composing the theme for The Ray Bradbury Theater in 1985.
+His other credits include The Cell 2, Retro Puppet Master, and Prison Break: Proof of Innocence.